By Sandi Gohn

-8. In 2018, the Air Force Reserve launched its first-ever cyber wing, which is tasked with organizing and training reservists, specifically, to defend the Air Force and the country against cyber-attacks and warfare.
+8. In 2018, the Air Force Reserve launched its first-ever cyber wing, which is tasked with organizing and training reservists, specifically, to defend the Air Force and the country against cyber-attacks and cyber warfare.

-As Air Force Col. Lori Jones, head of the new unit, notes, “Our adversaries are busy conducting cyber-enabled campaigns to erode of military advantage, threaten our infrastructure and reduce our economic prosperity.
+As Air Force Col. Lori Jones, head of the new unit, noted, “Our adversaries are busy conducting cyber-enabled campaigns to erode of military advantage, threaten our infrastructure and reduce our economic prosperity.
 We must respond to this by exposing, disrupting and degrading cyber activity that threatens U.S. interests.”

 9. In 2016, then-Lt.
 Gen. Maryanne Miller became the first female chief of the Air Force Reserve and commander of the Air Force Reserve Command.